JingleCate/JingleCate/README.md

 ### Hi there 👋
-Some sites which you may have interest...
+Some sites which you may have interest in...
 - 🔭[My personal space home](https://jinglecath.top)